Understanding SEM

 With the same number of impressions, increasing the click-through rate will increase clicks.
 Assuming the conversion rate keeps constant, the conversions will increase naturally.
 The methods to increase CTR are mainly focused on keyword matching, Ad Copy Quality and Creativity, good use of the negative keywords, or various Ad Extensions.
 You will definitely know how to optimize your clickthrough rate with the following two articles《Quality Score: How To Check, Monitor & Optimize?》 and 《7 Tips To Rock Your Google Text Ads Headline》。

 Under the same number of impressions, if the clickthrough rate does not change, then the clicks will not increase.
 In this case, to increase conversions, we need to improve the conversion rate.
-Work on the message on the landing page, offer giving to your user and Page Speed.
+Work on the message on the landing page, offer to give to your user and Page Speed.

 If you want to increase the conversion, the fastest way is to reduce the selling price.
 If you reduce a Gucci bag to $9,000 from $20,000, the conversion and conversion rate will definitely rise.
 (The profit is not discussed here.)